 Evaluate Your Tires

-Some people think that if they want to ride in winter they automatically have to buy a new bike.
+Some people think that if they want to ride in winter they automatically have to buy the best cruiser bike for women.
 You can if you want to and a fat bike works well in winter, but you can also go with your mountain bike while perhaps making a few adjustments.

 Some people will use studded tires if they’re going to ride somewhere they get a lot of ice.